hollywoodwastewater-arch/WaWaCa/README.md

 # WaWaCa: Wastewater Loading & Prep Suite

-A modular web app designed for wastewater operators (Grades 1-4) to perform critical calculations and exam prep offline.
+A modular web app designed for wastewater operators (Grades 1-4) to perform critical calculations, exam prep while oline and offline.

 ✨ Core Features

-Pounds of Loading Calculator: Quickly calculate lbs/day using the standard formula: $Flow (MGD) \times Concentration (mg/L) \times 8.34$.
+A calculator that includes 10+ of the most used wastewater treatment formulas for operators

-Offline-First: Built as a Progressive Web App (PWA) to work in treatment plants with no cell service.
+Offline-First: Built as a Progressive Web App (PWA) to work in treatment plants with no cell service. (calculator mandatory PWA) others apps fuctional offline only if app supports a PWA design

 Operator-Friendly UI: High-contrast colors and large, glove-friendly buttons.